 Sometimes the best way to learn is to learn from the best.
 That’s exactly what TED does.
 With over 1,700 TED Talks videos, you can learn just about anything you want, presented by tech geniuses, business gurus, musical legends, and experts in their respective fields.

 Don’t you ever wish you could take a picture of an equation and have someone show you the steps on how to solve it?
 This is essentially what Photomath does!
 By showing you the step-by-step equation, you can see where you went wrong or what formula you could have used to solve the equation!

 Ditch the stand-alone scientific calculator and complete all of your computing right from your mobile device.
-This app looks and operates like the real thing.
+The RealCalc Scientific Calculator looks and operates like the real thing.
 And you can take screenshots of your calculations for quick reference at a later date.

-This free app is offered through Chegg, a textbook rental company that you may already be familiar with if you’re a college student.
-Flashcards+ makes it easy to create flashcards and add images, making test prep fun again.
-If you don’t want to create your own, you can also browse through thousands of already made flashcards.
-Once you’ve mastered a card, the app makes it easy for you to remove it so that you can focus on the areas you really need to master.
+If you don’t want to create your study cards, you can also browse through thousands of already-made flashcards.
+Once you’ve mastered a card, the app makes it easy for you to remove it so that you can focus on the areas you need to master.

 Brain.fm seeks to improve one’s focus and sleep patterns, relaxation, and meditative states through its free iPhone apps for college students.
 This free app offers great potential for improving one’s cognitive abilities.
 It accomplishes its objectives through the use of its patented functional music offered through its free study apps for college students.

 Behance features new work from incredibly talented individuals in design, fashion, architecture, photography, motion graphics, and many more fields of work and passion.